UTP vs F/UTP vs S/FTP: Which cable shielding do you actually need?

 Note: Access Communications stocks UTP (U/UTP), F/UTP, and S/FTP cable.
 Other shielding types are shown for reference to help you understand industry terminology and specifications.

 Not every installation needs shielded cable.
 UTP (unshielded) works perfectly in most standard environments, but certain conditions create electromagnetic interference (EMI) that degrades network performance.
-Here's when shielding becomes essential.
+This section covers where UTP is fine, where you need shielding, and gives you a quick decision path at the end.

 Standard office buildings, residential homes, and small commercial spaces with typical equipment rarely need shielded cable.
 If your installation meets these criteria, UTP saves money without compromising performance: